What Does a Social Worker Do?

-A social worker helps people cope with challenges they are facing in their lives.
+A social worker helps people cope with the challenges they are facing in their lives.
 Some, called clinical social workers, are therapists who diagnose and then treat individuals who have mental, behavioral, and emotional disorders.
-Earnings, job duties, and job outlook differ based on the population a social worker serves and his or her work environment.

 Typical job duties for social workers include the following:

 - Providing mental health counseling to individuals, groups or families—if one is a clinical social worker

 - Conducting initial assessments of clients' situation to determine needs and goals

 - Researching and advocating for appropriate public assistance resources for clients

 - Providing crisis intervention as needed